 |Q. Does the industry recommend any particular standard for 5G?

-Ans.
 I believe 5G will be opened for non-telecom operators as well.
-Large companies which has presence across India would be able to use 5G spectrum to set up their own private networks.
+Large companies which have presence across India would be able to use 5G spectrum to set up their own private networks.

 About the author

-The above article is an extract from a speech presented by Karthikeyan Natrajan, Global Head, Engineering, IoT & Enterprise Mobility, Tech Mahindra, at IOTSHOW.IN 2019.
-He has more than 24 years of professional experience in product development, globalization and digital transformation strategies.
+The above article is an extract from a speech presented by Karthikeyan Natarajan, Global Head, Engineering, IoT & Industry 4.0, Tech Mahindra, at IOTSHOW.IN 2019.
+He has more than 27 years of professional experience in product development, globalization and digital transformation strategies.